brahmbeyond/countryInfo/README.md

 # countryInfo
 Tells about INDIA .
-Used AJAX.
+Used XMLhttpRequest.